A quick search online (or even on our blog!) will provide you with a huge variety of locations around the world that are perfect for cyclists.

 Some larger trains provide designated space for bikes, however, you may need to book this in advance so please check with your provider at your time of booking.
 As with planes, you may need to transport your bike in a cycle bag.

-Travelling by Bike
+Traveling by Bike

 If it’s possible to bike to your desired location, why not consider it?
 You won’t need to worry about how to transport your bike, as you’ll be riding it along the way.
 Although it may take longer to get to your finishing point, you’ll get to enjoy the sights along the way.
-This is, of course, our favourite method of transportation – and we suspect it’s yours too!
+This is, of course, our favorite method of transportation – and we suspect it’s yours too!
 Why not plan the trip of a lifetime and see the world from two wheels?

 - A small set of tools (or a multi-purpose tool) for fixing, adding or removing bike parts.
 This is especially essential if you need to dismantle your bike at any point during your journey, for example, to save space.